Calls for Entry

 "What I Did In Quarantine", 2021

-Starting in 2021, we have a more robust on-line presence for most of our exhibitions, including an e-commerce page where people can buy directly, and we would also like to have a video in which the artists speak about their work.
+We now have a more robust on-line presence for most of our exhibitions, including an e-commerce page from which customers can buy directly, and we would also like to have a video in which the artists speak about their work.
 If you can make your own short video clip, please e-mail it to us at Exchange@ExchangeArts.org; you may also e-mail us a self-portrait/headshot and an artist's statement.

 When you bring your work to the Gallery, please have one of these forms filled out.
 (If you cannot print it ahead of time, we will have them here for you.)

 The Exchange coordinates rotating exhibits at other venues too: the Bloomsburg Public Library on Market Street and the Silk Mill Apartments on 6th Street; in both locations, work changes quarterly.
 For information about how you can show your artwork at either of them, contact us at 570-317-2596 or Exchange@ExchangeArts.org.
 See below for photos of some of the spaces available at the Library.

 Click here to see 2020's shows in the Gallery.

 Click here to see 2019's shows in the Gallery.

 Links from that page will get you to earlier years.

 Show runs June 13th through July 15th, 2022

 An American mixed-media artist, Mary Lapos (MOTH) is best known for penetrating depictions of the human condition via paintings that seem to reach past the canvas into the soul of her subjects.
 Her studio is located on the family farm in Danville, Pennsylvania, where she has lived and worked for 50 years. marylapos.com